Before the world was spoken, you were already given. The prayer has your name in it.

 JOHN 17:9

-This verse is the theological grenade of John 17.
-In the most intimate moment of His earthly ministry, when the weight of the cross looms — Jesus restricts His intercession.
-He does not pray for every person.
+This is the verse people read quickly and then pretend they did not.
+In the most intimate moment of His earthly life, with the weight of the cross pressing down, Jesus narrows His intercession.
+He does not pray for every person who will ever live.
 He prays for those given to Him.
+If the Son of God Himself, praying His last great prayer, restricts His intercession to a particular people, on what ground does anyone insist God's saving intention is spread evenly across all?

-Then Jesus prays: "Sanctify them by the truth; your word is truth" (17:17).
-And He adds something extraordinary: "For them I sanctify myself, that they too may be truly sanctified" (17:19).
-His sacrifice is particular.
-His sanctifying work is particular.
-He is not indifferent about outcomes.
-He has a Bride, and He is making her spotless.
+Then: "Sanctify them by the truth; your word is truth" (17:17).
+And the extraordinary line — "For them I sanctify myself, that they too may be truly sanctified" (17:19).
+His choosing is particular; His keeping is particular; even His self-offering is particular.
+He is not indifferent to how it all turns out.
+He has a Bride, and He is making her spotless, and a Groom does not gamble with whether the wedding will happen.

 "My prayer is not for them alone.
 I pray also for those who will believe in me through their message."